vclab/visual-anomaly-detection/README.md

 # Anomaly Detection - PatchCore

+## Introduction
+Anomalib is a deep learning library with the goal of gathering cutting-edge anomaly detection techniques for assessing performance on both publicly available and private datasets.
+It offers a variety of pre-built implementations of anomaly detection algorithms discussed in recent research, along with a toolkit to streamline the creation and utilization of customized models.
+The objective of this repository is to streamline the deployment process for the Anomalib library.
+We leverage Docker and Flask to offer a straightforward installation and create a more user-friendly environment.
 You need a linux server with gpu.
 Install Docker, NVIDIA Container Toolkit, VSCode and Remote-Containers extension

 ## Preparing the environement